Salomon Stavchansky, Ph.D.

 Sarah Pope Miksinski, Ph.D.

-Sarah Pope Miksinski, Ph.D., is the Acting Director of CDER’s Office of New Drug Products (ONDP), where her primary responsibilities include leadership of activities and operations related to quality review of newlyproposed drugs for clinical trials and U.S. commercialization.
+Sarah Pope Miksinski, Ph.D., is the Senior Director and Group Manager at Astra Zeneca.
+Recently, Sarah was the Acting Director of CDER’s Office of New Drug Products (ONDP), where her primary responsibilities included leadership of activities and operations related to quality review of newlyproposed drugs for clinical trials and U.S. commercialization.
 She obtained her B.A. from Earlham College (1994), her doctorate in Organic Chemistry from Oklahoma State University (1999), and a postdoctoral fellowship from NIH (20002002).
 Sarah joined FDA nearly 14 years ago, serving initially as a Chemistry Reviewer for reproductive/urologic drugs.
 Since that time, she has held additional positions including Chemistry, Manufacturing and Controls Lead as well as Branch Chief and Division Director.

 North American Head of DRA